uw-ictd/odk-scan-form-designer/README.txt

 	give it a name, however, the actual downloaded filename is always set to "download".
 This is a due to a known bug in Google Chrome:
 		- https://code.google.com/p/chromium/issues/detail?id=373182

+	- When a field group that contains images is saved, the images contained within it are not saved with the group.
+They need to be assigned a group ID just as non-image fields are in the saveDoc function in fields_controller.js.